• Skip to primary navigation

 What part of the plant do I use?

-• Head of Dill - A head of dill is the yellow, flowered portion, of the plant.
+• Head of Dill - A head of dill is the yellow, flowered portion, of the dill plant.
 Since it is primarily stems it isn't used in traditional cooking much but is perfect for imparting dill flavor in pickling recipes.
 One head of dill is often placed in each quart jar of pickled vegetables.

 How to buy it